Optimisation models for the design of multiple self-consumption loops in semi-rural areas: Optimisation models

 \paragraph{Limiting energy circulation through actors}

 The total amount of energy distributed by an actor (collective self-consumption + energy sold to the grid) should not exceed the amount of produced energy.
 In Model~\eqref{model:compact}, this constraint is expressed with equation \eqref{eq:sl-noncir}.
-Similarly to distributed energy, the total energy amount that is consumed (collective self-consumption and energy bought to the network) by an actor should not exceed the actor's consumption, which is expressed as follows:
+Similarly to distributed energy, the total energy amount that is consumed by an actor should not exceed the actor's consumption.
 However, only one of the two sets of constraints is necessary for the complete problem as Kirchhoff constraints enforce the second one.
-To avoid duplicating constraints, Constraint~\eqref{eq:circulation-limitation-2} is thus removed from the final model.

 \paragraph{Actor exclusion constraints}

 When actor $i$ is excluded from the self-consumption loop, we have $x_i = 0$.
 As a consequence of its exclusion, an actor cannot exchange electricity with other actors.
 It means that $e_{ij}$ variables are subject to the value of $x_i$ and $x_j$ for each pair of actors, as depicted by Constraints~\eqref{eq:sl-actexcl1} and \eqref{eq:sl-actexcl2} of Model~\eqref{model:compact}.